techfutures/base-jekyll-template/_posts/2018-03-05-known-issue---unable-to-print-when-connected-to-spacekraft-private-network-burnaby.md

 <u><em><strong></strong></em></u>

-Known issues:<br>t this time you cannot print  to the Spackeraft printer while connected to Spackraft Private network.
+Known issues:<br>At this time you cannot print &nbsp;to the Spacekraft printer while connected to Spacekraft Private network.
 Please disconnect and connect to the regular Spacekraft network.

 This applies to Burnaby only.